sireum/kekinian/readme.md

 to provide a high-assurance toolchain for program correctness down to machine code.

-On all compilation targets (e.g., JVM, C, Javascript, etc.), Slang provides extension method facilities that extend its language features and to integrate with existing platform-specific libraries and/or legacy code.
+On all compilation targets (e.g., JVM, C, Javascript, etc.), Slang provides extension method facilities that can extend its language features and integrate with other programming languages, platform-specific libraries, and existing/legacy code.

 Furthermore, Slang can also be used as a universal shell scripting language -- [Slash](https://github.com/sireum/slang-by-examples), which can run